 Tolstoy’s “The Hunt” from Childhood, Boyhood, Youth is a memoir episode of picnicking with his father during a hunt in which he remembers the sights, sounds, and smells of the forest: the chatter of the peasants, rumbling of horses, cries of quails,...

-Manet’s Le déjeuner sur l’herbe is a French euphemism for picnic in English.
-Pique-nique was not used for an alfresco luncheon but for dinner indoors, repas de pique-nique.
-When it was exhibited in 1863 at the Salon des Refusés, the painting was titled Le...
+Manet’s Le déjeuner sur l’herbe is a French euphemism for a picnic in English.
+Pique-nique was not used for an alfresco luncheon but for an indoor dinner, repas de pique-nique.
+When it was exhibited in 1863 at the Salon des Refusés, the painting was titled...